There isn’t much in the way of Betfair trading books (specifically I mean).

 There’s plenty of books outside of betting exchanges to read though.
 Many of them will still really help progress and getting you thinking down the right routes.

-Here’s 5 trading books that I found useful:
+Here’s another 5 trading books that I found useful:

 #1 – Trading In The Zone